b3-exmo/b3-exmo.github.io/docs/Doctrines/Doctrine.md

 &nbsp;

-I suppose if we're going to approach the idea of doctrine, a helpful delineation is what Doctrine is *not*.
 The LDS church claims to be led by God, who has authorized its prophetic leadership to act in His name.
 To me, it isn't really a stretch of logic to assume that the LDS church's actions are of divine appointment and inspiration.
 Is that unreasonable?

-Maybe some things are doctrinal, meaning immutable and eternal, but other things from God are a bit more malleable.
+Maybe some things are doctrinal, meaning they are immutable and eternal, while other things from God are a bit more malleable.
 I sure hope that the church doesn't try to rationalize something like banning children of gay couples from being baptized as being just a plain ol' policy.
 That'd be a bad look.
 Or if they gatekept salvation from an entire race of humankind, and then downplay it as a "[[Essay Race Priesthood|disavowed theory]]."
 That would also be a bad look.

 In order to have a sensible discourse, we really should delineate what is doctrine and what is not.
 Until I find better definitions, I'm going with the following:

 - **Doctrine** is what we find in scripture, during conference talks, revelation by the acting prophets.
-Commonality between those is the words can be traced back to, and ascribed to God.
+Commonality between these is that the words can be traced back to, and ascribed to God.

 - **Policy** is more secular.
 Rules, handbooks, organization of the worldly organization that is the LDS church.
 Possibly not what can be ascribed to God, but...
-I suppose they'd be philosophies of men, mingled with scripture.
+I suppose these would be philosophies of men, mingled with scripture.

 Here's where problems arise.
 The canon book of scripture with modern revelation isn't called *Policy & Covenants*.
 Things found there are *doctrinal*.
-Things like [the stocks for people to buy and fund Joseph Smith’s mansion](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/124?id=p71-p72&lang=eng#p71), virginity being a [[DC 132#61 - 63|circumvention against adultery]], God [abandoning you if you're disobedient](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/95?id=p12&lang=eng#p12), and clearly outlining [[Second Coming#When will it be?|the year of Christ's return]].
+Things like [the stocks for people to buy and fund Joseph Smith’s mansion](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/124?id=p71-p72&lang=eng#p71), virginity being a [[DC 132#61 to 63|circumvention against adultery]], God [abandoning you if you're disobedient](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/95?id=p12&lang=eng#p12), and clearly outlining [[Second Coming#When will it be?|the year of Christ's return]].
 Doctrinal.
 Unchanging.

 If simple "policy" can keep somebody from participating in saving ordinances, then policy carries the same weight as doctrine.